 - Muzeul de Artă Recentă (MARe) – a private art museum displaying the most representative Romanian artworks from the 1960s to the present.

-- Muzeul Național de Artă (Romanian National Museum of Art) – besides European and Oriental art, the museum also has a large collection of Romanian medieval and modern art.
+- Muzeul Național de Artă (Romanian National Museum of Art) – besides European and Oriental art, the museum also has an extensive collection of Romanian medieval and modern art.

 - Muzeul National de Istorie a României (National Museum of Romanian History) – over 60 exhibition rooms displaying items such as Romanian historical artifacts.

-5. Have a Romanian feast at Hanu’ lui Manuc Restaurant
+5. Romanian feast at Hanu’ lui Manuc Restaurant

 Hanul lui Manuc (Manuc’s Inn) is the oldest operating hotel in Bucharest.
 It was built in 1808 as a caravanserai (an inn with a courtyard for merchants to exchange goods and for travellers to interact).

-Throughout the years, the inn went through many restorations, but the basic structure of the inn remains relatively the same.
+Throughout the years, the inn underwent numerous restorations, but its basic structure remains relatively unchanged.

 Today, the three-storey inn has several stores, a coffee house, several bars and an excellent restaurant serving the best Romanian food in Bucharest.

 So to finish your second day in Bucharest, enjoy a delicious dinner at Hanu’lui Manuc Restaurant.
-Try the Romanian platter if you are super hungry or the sarmale (cabbage roll).
+Try the Romanian platter if you are super hungry, or opt for the sarmale (cabbage roll).

 And depending on the timing, you might even catch the live music and do a bit of dancing.

-3 Days in Bucharest: what to see outside of Bucharest
+3 Days in Bucharest: places to see outside of Bucharest

 If you spend 3 days in Bucharest, follow the itineraries for the first two days.